 When it comes to the graphics of slot machines, they have evolved over the years.
-The humble slot machine has undergone quite the hundred or so years of existence.
+The humble slot machine has undergone quite a hundred or so years of existence.
 Emerging as the province of California bars, and eventually becoming the most played gambling game in the world.
 That last statement may sound ridiculous.
 Wherein players can learn more here and we wouldn’t blame you for not believing it, but the thing is it’s absolutely true.

 Oh yes, slot machines are at their most popular these days.
 Something largely down to the online casino expansion, and more recently the surge in mobile gaming.
 The slot market would be nowhere near as successful without the pristine graphics visible these days.
 Let’s delve a bit deeper into how graphics of slots have evolved over time.